 Numbers

-The Sardine Pattern Language supports the same number types as Python:
+The Sardine Pattern Language is supporting the same number types as Python:

 • integers: 1, 5, 50012.